FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 <br><br>
 ### A Hotfix Lifecycle

-When there is a need for a quick fix for a code that is already in production, the git-flow hotfix comes to the rescue.
+When there is a need for a quick fix for a code that is already in production, the 'git-flow' hotfix comes to the rescue.

 #### Start a hotfix git flow process

 The 'master' branch is always synced with the latest deployment code.
-The Feature starts with the command 'mvn jgitflow:hotfix-start', which performs the following:

-- Prompts the user for the version name.
+The Feature starts with the command <i>mvn jgitflow:hotfix-start</i> prompts the user for the version name.

 ![image alt text]({{ site.url }}/public/l8Up2rOYZomboTh06PZE0A_img_7.png)